Edzelf/Esp-radio/README.md

 Board Manager URLs field.
 You can add multiple URLs, separating them with commas.
 * Open Boards Manager from Tools > Board menu and install esp8266 platform (and don't forget to select your ESP8266 board from Tools > Board menu after installation).
-* Download “Async TCP Library for ESP8266 Arduino” from https://github.com/me-nodev/ESPAsyncTCP and install in the IDE (add .zip library).
+* Download "Async TCP Library for ESP8266 Arduino" from https://github.com/me-nodev/ESPAsyncTCP and install in the IDE (add .zip library).
-* Download “Async Web Server for ESP8266 Arduino” from https://github.com/me-nodev/ESPAsyncWebServer and install in the IDE (add .zip library).
+* Download "Async Web Server for ESP8266 Arduino" from https://github.com/me-nodev/ESPAsyncWebServer and install in the IDE (add .zip library).
-* Download “TFT_ILI9163C library” from https://github.com/sumotoy/TFT_ILI9163C and install in
+* Download "TFT_ILI9163C library" from https://github.com/sumotoy/TFT_ILI9163C and install in
 the IDE (add .zip library).
-There is a bug in this library: a part of the display is missing when the display is used in “landscape”-mode (mode “3”).
+There is a bug in this library: A part of the display is missing when the display is used in "landscape"-mode (mode "3").
 See next paragraph for the patch.
-* Download library for “AsyncMqttClient” version 0.5.0 from https://github.com/marvinroger/asyncmqtt-client
+* Download library for "AsyncMqttClient" version 0.5.0 from https://github.com/marvinroger/asyncmqtt-client
 and install in the IDE.
 * Install Adafruit GFX library in the IDE (library manager).
 * Load the sketch.
 You should be able to compile it.
 * Install Python 2.7 for Windows.
-Select option “Add python.exe to Path”.
+Select option "Add python.exe to Path".
 * Download the tool: https://github.com/esp8266/arduino-esp8266fsplugin/releases/download/0.2.0/ESP8266FS-0.2.0.zip
 and unpack it in your Arduino sketchbook directory, create tools directory if it doesn't exist yet.
 The path will look like